ux-at-icfnext/OEB/src/app.md

     </label>
     <input class="ontario-input" type="text">
 </div>
-*Please note: The Service Address may be different from the Mailing Address
+Note: The Service Address may be different from the Mailing Address

-If you need assistance finding information on your utility bill, please contact the OESP Contact Centre at [1-855-831-8151](/)
+{% include "patterns/contact.md" %}

-#### Mailing Address
+### Mailing Address
-_Please enter your current address and valid postal code.
-Note that mailing addresses must be in Ontario._
+Please enter your current address and valid postal code.
+Note that mailing addresses must be in Ontario.

 <div class="ontario-form-group">
     <label class="ontario-label">